 The only island that is connected to the Scottish mainland by a bridge is the Isle of Skye.
 That means you can save money and travel to Skye on the road.
 But it also makes Skye the most popular Scottish island with the highest footfall – and it gets busy in the summer!

 I highly recommend booking tickets in advance for major ferry connections, such as boats to the Isle of Skye, the Isle of Mull, the Outer Hebrides, Islay, Arran, Orkney or Shetland.
 There are only so many ferry crossings per day (or per week) – even in the summer season – which means there is a limit to the number of cars that can sail across.
 Many of these crossings are incredibly popular and your preferred times (early morning or evening crossings) may book out months in advance.

 You can book tickets for many popular Calmac ferries and Northlink Ferries online, but there are some smaller routes that cannot be booked in advance.
 These services are operated on a first come, first serve basis.
 Make sure you check the ferry connection you plan to take before your trip, so you are not caught out by surprise.

-Top tip: If you travel by rental car and book ferry tickets in advance, you can just leave the field for your car registration number empty or select “Unknown”.
+If you travel by rental car and book ferry tickets in advance, you can select “I don’t know”.

 As the ferry operator with the most routes in operation, Calmac offers a variety of combination packages to make island hopping in Scotland even easier.
 These tickets called Hopscotch can cover a variety of routes on suggested itineraries across the Scottish islands and are valid for 31 days from the date of the first journey.
 They don’t offer any discount but are a convenient solution if you want to make sure you book all the correct ferries for your itinerary.